Houdini 21.0 Basics

 The opacity is determined by the interpolated vertex alpha (if any), multiplied by the constant material alpha, multiped by the opacity map (if any) and finally multiplied by the first diffuse layer’s alpha channel (if any, and the diffuse texture has an alpha channel).

 MaterialX VOPs or shader prims can be used to generate materials for the viewport for more custom effects.
-Most of the MaterialX nodes are supported (see the MaterialX section below for more information).
+Most of the MaterialX nodes are supported (see MaterialX for more information).

-Custom GLSL shaders may be used in the viewport as well, though they need to follow a few guidelines to work properly in all cases.
-See How to write an OpenGL Shader .
-However, It is recommended that MaterialX shader networks be used wherever possible for custom shaders as these provide a more accessible shading solution.
+Custom GLSL shaders may be used in the viewport if the renderer is OpenGL, though they need to follow a few guidelines to work properly in all cases.
+See How to write an OpenGL Shader.
+However, it is recommended that MaterialX shader networks be used wherever possible for custom shaders as these provide a more accessible shading solution.

 MaterialX